com-480-data-visualization/project-2023-the-3-musketeers/README.md

 ### Exploratory Data Analysis

+There are 1795 tuples in our dataset.
 Firstly, we check the first 5 rows of the data frame to get a first glimpse.

 <img width="902" alt="image" src="https://user-images.githubusercontent.com/116460894/230116277-1d5af9df-978e-4a72-80b9-6f04ecfb0e1c.png">